How your business can prevent 6 types of cybercrime

 • Limit the amount of information you provide on your company’s website, and discourage employees from listing their contact information on the Internet if possible.

 • In Proton Mail there are extra anti-phishing protections.
-For instance, all emails from Proton Mail are starred by default; emails claiming to be from us without a star are phishing attacks.
+For instance, all emails from Proton Mail have an Official badge; emails claiming to be from us without this badge are phishing attacks.
 Additionally, sender spoofing (in which the attacker manipulates the From address) is not possible in emails between Proton Mail accounts.
-You can learn more about DMARC protection, our report phishing feature, and other measures here(new window).

 3. Hacking